gokr/spry/README.md

     ```
     brew install nim
     ```
-3. Install extra dependencies, at the moment Rocksdb is one:
+3. Install extra dependencies, at the moment LMDB is one:
     ```
-    brew install rocksdb
+    brew install lmdb
     ```
 4. Clone this repo.
 Then run `nimble install` in it.
 That should hopefully end up with `spry` and `ispry` built and in your path.
 You can also just run `nimble install spry` but then you have no access to examples etc in this git repository.